greenaussie/inf3701-wk-9-extra-points/README.md

 There are various ways to deploy the templates.
 Here, we will use the AWS CLI.
 The AWS CLI is a command line tool for interacting with AWS.
 It is a very powerful tool, and can be used to do almost anything in AWS.

-Within you AWS Acadamy learner AWS account, we will use AWS CloudShell to copy the resources from GitHub to your AWS account.
+Within you **[AWS Acadamy learner AWS account](https://www.awsacademy.com/)**, we will use AWS CloudShell to copy the resources from GitHub to your AWS account.

 ### Copy the resources from GitHub to your AWS account